 To ensure the shrouds are tensioned enough to keep the mast secure when the boat is heeled to 20 °, the leeward shrouds should just begin to show some slackness but will not flap.

-A major yacht rigging development has been the development of efficient and reliable headsail roller furling systems.
-A metal or plastic tube, grooved to accept the leading edge of the sail, is placed over the existing headstay.
+A major yacht rigging development has been the development of efficient and reliable jib roller furling and roller reefing systems.
+To rig a roller furling jib, a metal or plastic tube that has a groove to accept the leading edge of the sail, is placed over the existing headstay.

-Another development in roller furling systems is the [ in-mast ] and [ in-boom ] mainsail roller furling system simplifying reefing the mainsail with minimal loss in performance.
+Another development is the [ in-mast ] or [ in-boom ] mainsail roller furling systems that simplify reefing the mainsail with minimal loss in performance.
 Control lines with self-tailing winches for sail furling and reefing make the procedure easier.

-The boat which has the traditional hanked-on headsails, the task of headsail changing is done by replacing the cylindrical sail bag with a flat, zipped bag which accepts a [ folded headsail ].
+The boat which has the traditional hanked-on mainsails, the task of mainsail changing is done by replacing the cylindrical sail bag with a flat, zipped bag which accepts a [ folded mainsail ].
 This attaches to the lifelines or the toe rail for hoisting and packing.